-It seems to me like so many people (read: women) in the U.S. are obsessed with controlling their body sizes and doing *whatever they can* to avoid being “fat.”
+It seems to me like so many people in the U.S. are obsessed with controlling their body sizes and doing *whatever they can* to avoid being “fat.”

-I have this conversation with my dietitian a lot.
+I have this conversation with friends a lot.
 Why are we so obsessed with our bodies?
 When did we decide that a certain body type was “good,” and a certain type was “bad?”

 What makes us think that our bodies say more about us that our actions, our passion, our personalities?

-I wish I had the answers to these questions, and so does my dietitian.
+I wish I had the answers to these questions, so do a lot of people I know.
 The lack of these answers is why I started this blog and my instagram.
 Maybe one day I’ll figure it out.

 For now, let’s talk about set points.